 For more on the data in these tables, see the Crisp data catalog.

-To access Crisp harmonized data as an outbound source:
+To access Crisp harmonized data as a data source for a destination connector:

-Note: You must have access to a retailer’s data portal and have set up an inbound connector for the retailer before the data will flow to the Crisp harmonized feed.
-For instructions on setting up a new connector, see Getting your data into Crisp and select the article for the relevant retailer.
+Note: You must have access to a data portal and have set up a connector for the data source before the data will flow to the Crisp harmonized feed.
+For instructions on setting up a new connector, see Getting your data into Crisp and select the article for the relevant source.

-Select an existing outbound connector (e.g., Excel) or create a new one.
+Select an existing destination connector (e.g., Excel) or create a new one.

 For instructions on setting up a new connector, see Exporting your data and select the article for the relevant retailer.